 The housing initiatives described above would be undertaken in alignment with the Healthy Homes initiative proposed as part of the Spending Plan DMAHS submitted to CMS in July 2021, proposing uses for additional federal matching dollars under Section 9817 of the American Rescue Plan.
-Under this proposed initiative, New Jersey would fund the development of 100 deed-restricted, subsidized, and accessible rental units for Medicaid beneficiaries across the state.
+Health accessible rental units for Medicaid beneficiaries across the state.
 These "Healthy Homes" will support better health outcomes for individuals at risk of homelessness or institutionalization.
-Operating funds will ensure that the housing remains affordable and dedicated to Medicaid beneficiaries for the 30-year life of the unit.
+Operating funds will ensure that the housing remains affordable and dedicated to Medicaid beneficiaries for the 30-year life of the program.
 Upon approval from CMS, DMAHS will be working with community stakeholders to appropriately brand this program and position it purposefully and collaboratively within the broader housing ecosystem.